How to successfully implement Ajax add to cart in WooCommerce

 WooCommerce AJAX add to cart is a feature that allows customers to add products to their shopping carts without requiring a full-page reload.
 AJAX communicates with your website's server in the background to update the cart contents dynamically.
 This creates a faster and smoother shopping experience by reducing friction in the purchase process.

-Let's suppose you run an online clothing store.
+To illustrate how this works: imagine you run an online clothing store.
 A customer is browsing on the T-shirt category page and they click the "Add to cart" button for one of the T-shirts.

 Without AJAX